-The objective of the Ombuds is to facilitate resolution to the student grievance within ten (10) University business days after initial contact.
-Upon the completion of the ten (10) University business days, the Ombuds will follow-up with the student to mutually determine if further communication is needed.
+The objective of the Student grievance policy is to facilitate resolution within ten (10) University business days, when possible after initial contact.
+The Dean of Students Office will follow-up with the Student to mutually determine if further communication is needed.